ajlabarre/react-err-boundary/README.md

 ## A straight-forward light weight error boundary for React components

-This easy to implement error boundary component isolates errors to the component that throws them so your entire react app doesn't crash on error.
+This easy to implement error boundary component isolates errors to the child component that throws them so your entire react app doesn't crash on error.

 ## Features